open-formulieren/open-forms/docs/installation/configurations.rst

-.. _services:
+.. _configurations:

 =======================
-Services
+Configurations
 =======================

-Various services can be configured within Open Forms to add data and validation to the forms.
+Various configurations can be configured within Open Forms to add data and validation to the forms.

 BAG configuration
 -----------------